-Thanksgiving is a great opportunity for parents to check in with their college freshmen.
+Thanksgiving break is a great opportunity for parents to check in with their college freshmen.
 It’s a good time to assess how things are going for them away at school.

 The excitement of living away from home for the first time has probably died down a bit.
 Your teenager now has the freedom to make some important decisions on their own, some potentially health-related.
 This holiday visit provides a great opportunity for you to talk with your teen, measure how it’s going, and potentially provide support that will help them back at school.